core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Baseline Synchronization ## {#ssec-synch-baseline}

 Upon receiving a group request from a given client for the first time, a server initializes its last-seen sender sequence number in its Recipient Context associated to that client.
-This provides a reference point to identify if future group requests from the same client are fresher than the last one received.
+The server may also drop the group request without delivering it to the application.
+This method provides a reference point to identify if future group requests from the same client are fresher than the last one received.

 A replay time interval exists, between when a possibly replayed or delayed message is originally transmitted by a given client and the first authentic fresh message from that same client is received.
 This can be acceptable for use cases where servers admit such a trade-off between performance and assurance of message freshness.